Rosy Simas in “We Wait In The Darkness” 2014

 “It takes a special kind of performer to bewitch an audience with stillness.
 Rosy Simas has that gift.
 An articulate dancer, Simas has the ability to suffuse the smallest movements, or even complete motionlessness, with a captivating aura.” – Sheila Regan, City Pages, January 2015

-Simas is also working this year on co-curating with the Ordway – Oyate Okotakiciyapi – a series of Native contemporary dance events in the Twin Cities in March 2017.
+In 2017 Simas co-curated with the Ordway – Oyate Okotakiciyapi – a series of Native contemporary dance events in the Twin Cities.

 Rosy Simas Resume

 Twin Cities City Pages Artist of the Year, 2014